 Administrative Offices

-The Administrative Offices area is an addition that was added on to the original constructed building in 1991.
+The Administrative Offices area is an addition that was added to the originally constructed building in 1991.
 This area is located on the south edge of the building and contains offices, reception area, restrooms, and a meeting/conference room (see Photo Inset No. 1 to the right).

 INSERT FIGURE 6